imgag/megSAP/doc/dna_single_sample.md

 In the example above, the configuration of the pipeline is done using the `hpHBOCv5.ini` file, which contains all necessary information (see [processing system INI file](processing_system_ini_file.md)).

+### Test data

-Example data with can be analyzed using the command above can be downloaded from [here](https://medgen.medizin.uni-tuebingen.de/NGS-downloads/NA12878_01.zip).
+Example data which can be analyzed using the command above can be downloaded from [here](https://medgen.medizin.uni-tuebingen.de/NGS-downloads/NA12878_01.zip).

 ### Output